hawk1411/mastering_git/readme.md

 ## we are trying and learning branching (when the nod was on the master)

-##this is happening under new branch there fore hass been high lighted
+## thisz is happening under new branch there fore hass been high lighted